OnLine Exhibits

 The number of military bands grew tremendously during the first years of the Civil War (1861-1865) when expenses were assumed by the federal government.
 In 1862 Congress consolidated over 200 regimental bands into about 60 brigade bands and limited the number of musicians in military bands to sixteen.

-Blunt's band Some military bands had a less-than-professional appearance.
-This band (pictured at top, left) was under the command of General James A. Blunt in Kansas in 1863.
+Some military bands had a less-than-professional appearance.
+The band pictured at top, right was under the command of General James A. Blunt in Kansas in 1863.

 Brigade bands performed concerts for the officers, provided music for marching troops, and aided in kitchen and medical duties at hospitals and in the field.

-Over-the-shoulder horn This over-the-shoulder, or backfire, cornet (pictured at right) was played by George Bind of Company C, 7th Kansas Cavalry during the Civil War.
-These horns were designed to point back behind the musician's shoulder so that troops marching behind the band could better hear the music.
+Civil War over-the-shoulder horn, 7th Kansas Cavalry.
+This over-the-shoulder, or backfire, cornet (top, left) was played by George Bind of Company C, Seventh Kansas Cavalry during the Civil War.
+These horns were designed to point backwards over the musician's shoulder so that troops marching behind the band could better hear the music.
 This horn was manufactured by Gilmore, Graves & Co. of Boston around 1861.

 Military Bands on the Frontier